morleym/furtive-handbook/docs/format-round-robin.md

 In short: "Everyone plays everyone else!"

-Every competitor will play every other competitor once, meaning there is effectively one match per each 'combination' of your competitors.
+Every competitor will play every other competitor once, meaning there is effectively one match per combination of your competitors.
-These matches are played in 'rounds' where each round has every competitor playing one of the other competitors (no repeats).
+These matches are played in 'rounds' where each round has every competitor playing one of the other competitors whom they have not already played.
-If there is an odd number of competitors, then one competitor each round will have a 'bye' (each competitor will get exactly one bye).
+If there is an odd number of competitors, then one competitor each round will have a 'bye' where they sit out for the round (each competitor will get exactly one bye in those cases).

-After all matches are completed, you will have a standings sorted by how the competitors performed.
+After all matches are completed, you will have a final standings sorted by how the competitors performed.
 The first sort is usually by # of matches won.
 The secondary/tertiary/etc. sorts are called 'tiebreakers' and usually consist of the following (adjusted to taste):

+* Game Differential (games won minus games lost) or Game Win % (percentage of games won out of total games played)
 * Head-to-head record
-* Game Differential (games won minus games lost) or Game Win % (percentage of games won out of total games played)
-* A videogame-specific stat (e.g. 'goal differential')
+* A videogame-specific stat (e.g. goal differential in FIFA)

 Certain games/sports support draws (ties), so they will award 'points' for a Win/Loss/Draw and use those points to sort their round-robin standings instead of using # of match wins.
 For example, association football (and FIFA tournaments, as a result) commonly uses 3 points for match win, 1 point for match draw, and 0 points for match loss.